saifahmedquazi/.netcoreapp/README.md

 #sudo clear

 #sudo docker exec -it -u root jenkins cat /var/jenkins_home/secrets/initialAdminPassword

+### Pipeline Stages

+1. `Checkout`: Checks out the code from the Git repository.
+2. `Build`: Builds the Docker image for the .NET Core application.
+3. `Docker login`: Logs in to Docker Hub using the provided credentials.
+4. `Docker push`: Pushes the Docker image to Docker Hub.
+5. `Run Image`: Runs the Docker container from the pushed image.
+6. `Deploy to Kubernetes`: Deploys the Docker image to a Kubernetes cluster.
+7. `Clean Containers`: Cleans up any Docker containers.

 ## Getting Started :

 To get started with this project, follow these steps: